BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 - term Cage Content: <doc:Cages> contain clues about a group of cells such as the sum of their content.
 - term Cell Content: Cell content is what we typically consider the data *in* a cell.
 It is the clue, solution or candidates (the *progress*) of the puzzle.

-> ImportantShape: The `∅` column under Cage Content and Cell Content indicates that *empty* is a valid value.
+> Important: The `∅` column under Cage Content and Cell Content indicates that *empty* is a valid value.
 Emptiness is denoted by the value `0`.

 ## Version B coding